 Nephropathic cystinosis is the most frequent and most severe form of cystinosis.
 The symptoms of nephropathic cystinosis usually become apparent within the second half of the first year of life.
 Specific symptoms can be mild or severe based upon each individual case and the age when treatment is started.

-When untreated, infants with nephropathic cystinosis develop renal Fanconi syndrome, a rare disorder characterized by kidney dysfunction.
+Infants with nephropathic cystinosis develop renal Fanconi syndrome, a rare disorder characterized by kidney dysfunction.
 The kidneys are two bean-shaped organs located just under the ribcage.
-The kidneys have several functions including filtering and excreting waste products from the blood and body, creating certain hormones and helping maintain the balance of certain chemicals in the body such as potassium, sodium, chloride calcium, magnesium, and other minerals and electrolytes.
-In nephropathic cystinosis, the kidney tubules fail to reabsorb a variety of needed substances including amino acids, phosphate, calcium, glucose, carnitine, certain proteins and electrolytes.
+The kidneys have several functions including filtering and excreting waste products from the blood and body, creating certain hormones and helping maintain the balance of certain chemicals in the body such as potassium, sodium, chloride, calcium, magnesium, and other minerals and electrolytes.
+In nephropathic cystinosis, the kidney tubules fail to reabsorb a variety of needed substances, including the compounds mentioned above as well as amino acids, phosphate, calcium, glucose, carnitine, certain proteins and electrolytes.
 Consequently, affected individuals have abnormally low levels of many of these substances in the body.

 Symptoms of renal Fanconi syndrome usually become apparent between 6 and 12 months of age and may include excessive thirst (polydipsia), excessive production and passage of urine (polyuria), electrolyte imbalances, vomiting, and dehydration with or without fever.
 Dehydration can be severe in some cases.